 In 2004 commenced the episode involving Jill Rathbone, an English woman who found that her new job with the local Moray Steiner School was blocked by the aggressive faction within the Findhorn Foundation.
 The reason for this very influential opposition was because Rathbone knew Kate Thomas and would not agree to the stigmas in favour.
 Rathbone was ruthlessly displaced from the Moray Steiner School, and subsequently mounted a legal action against that collaborating institution, which was effectively a vehicle of the Findhorn Foundation.

 Rathbone was successful in her legal case and gained some degree of financial compensation.
-This matter was thereafter covered up by the Foundation management, though part of the episode was reported in newspapers.
-One Scottish newspaper (in January 1995) boldly described the Foundation staff as “the ‘mafia’ cult,” and a more comprehensive version was included in Castro, Hypocrisy and Dissent within the Findhorn Foundation, chapter eight.
+This matter was thereafter covered up by the Foundation management.
+However, part of the episode was reported in newspapers.
+One Scottish newspaper (in January 1995) boldly described the Foundation staff as “the ‘mafia’ cult.”
+A more comprehensive version was included in Castro, Hypocrisy and Dissent within the Findhorn Foundation, chapter eight.
 That very revealing episode was just one of the reasons why the Foundation management wished to eliminate the dissident book from serious reckoning, and why they chose to employ the trite dismissal by Bill Metcalf as an internet stigma.
 This obscuring action helps to define their real stature.

 13.11 Association with Sectarian Harassment

-As a consequence of their 2002 internet stigma of Kate Thomas, the Findhorn Foundation have recently acquired the additional complication of becoming bracketed with the name of Gerald Joe Moreno (alias Equalizer), the sectarian internet harasser and libeller.
+As a consequence of their 2002 internet stigma of Kate Thomas, the Findhorn Foundation acquired the additional complication of becoming bracketed with the name of Gerald Joe Moreno (alias Equalizer), the sectarian internet harasser and libeller.
 See 22.19 and 22.20 below.
-Moreno is an extremist supporter of Sathya Sai Baba, and borrowed from the Metcalf stigma in his mistaken slur of Kate Thomas, which further reflects adversely upon the Findhorn Foundation, who are now associated with the worst forms of sectarian harassment.
+Moreno was an extremist supporter of Sathya Sai Baba.
+He borrowed from the Metcalf stigma in his mistaken slur of Kate Thomas, which further reflects adversely upon the Findhorn Foundation.
+This organisation now became associated with the worst form of sectarian harassment.

 The Findhorn Foundation record, with regard to questionable factions supporting sectarian belief, is not a redeeming feature.
 They are noted for their affinities with the Rajneesh cult (24.1 below), due to an infiltration of Rajneesh sympathisers within their membership.
-The Foundation even patronised the extremist Rajneeshi exponent Margot Anand, whose permissive agenda of “enhancing sexuality” would not be welcome in more responsible environments.
-Yet that controversial agenda was accommodated by the Foundation in 2001 via their pretentious “international conference” entitled Sex and Spirit.
+The Foundation even patronised the extremist Rajneeshi exponent Margot Anand, whose permissive agenda of “enhancing sexuality” was not welcome in more responsible environments.
+That controversial agenda was accommodated by the Foundation in 2001, via their pretentious “international conference” entitled Sex and Spirit.
 Some critics accordingly joked that DPI association decoded to Deep Promiscuity Interests.

 13.12 The New Age Channelling Vogue